Our Interesting Cases And Clients

-In over a century of representing our neighbors and their businesses, you would expect that we would have had a number of notable successes.
-In fact, we have reached settlements that resulted in the recovery of over $100 Million for our clients in recent years.
-Not bad for a little county seat law firm with about a dozen lawyers.
+In over a century of representing our neighbors and their businesses, you would expect that we at Mitchell DeClerck, PLLC, would have had a number of notable successes.
+In fact, we have reached settlements that resulted in the recovery of over $100 million for our clients in recent years.
+Not bad for a little county seat law firm with about a half-dozen lawyers.

-So, too, have we had the opportunity to do good for society and our clients.
+So, too, we have had the opportunity to do good for society and our clients.
 And you’d think that in over a century, we would have represented a number of unique folks involved in complex and interesting matters.
 Indeed, we have done all of those things and just a few follow.
 These don’t necessarily involve matters with the most money.
-We just think they are among the most interesting and diverse things Mitchell DeClerck has done in our 120 plus year existence.
+We just think they are among the most interesting and diverse things Mitchell DeClerck has done in our roughly 130-year existence.

 $16 Million Gold Bank Case